0ctobyte/procyon/README.md

 In the `tb` directory there are some tests:

-* `procyon-arch`: RISCV CPU architectural tests
+* `arch`: RISCV CPU architectural tests
+* `lsu`: Tests that stress the LSU in various ways

 Running `make sim` in each directory will build and run the simulation.
-For `procyon-arch` this will run a suite of rv32ui architectural tests.
+For `arch` this will run a suite of rv32ui architectural tests.
 The environment variable `RISCV_ARCH_TESTS` must be set to the directory containing the compiled test binaries produced from this repo: [riscv-tests](https://github.com/0ctobyte/riscv-tests).
 This repo is a fork of the official [riscv-tests](https://github.com/riscv/riscv-tests) repo with some special tweaks to get the tests running on procyon.
 It's also possible to run an arbitrary free-standing bare-metal binary.
-From the `procyon-arch` directory:
+From the `arch` directory:

 `make`

 `obj_dir/Vdut <binary>`

+The above will also work from any of the other directories in the `tb` directory.

 # FPGA Build